Please contact the DESP office at (408) 741-2010 to obtain a large print or Braille version of this handbook.

 Accommodations for Hearing Impaired Students

-DESP provides support services for eligible West Valley College students with a documented hearing impairment that prevents them from hearing orally presented material.
+Accommodations for Hearing Impaired Students are provided to students who qualify based on their disability and educational limitations The Disability and Educational Support Program at West Valley College provides support services for eligible West Valley College students with a documented hearing impairment that prevents them from hearing orally presented material.
 These services may include real time captioning, sign language interpreting or loan of specialized equipment, like the FM loop.
-DESP will work closely with faculty when students require these accommodations.

 Service Animals are dogs that have been individually trained to do work or perform tasks for the benefit of an individual with a disability.
 Other animals, whether wild or domestic, do not qualify as service animals.
 Dogs that are not trained to perform tasks that mitigate the effects of a disability, including dogs that are used purely for emotional support, are not service animals.